Architecture and Design Minor

 Formal, theoretical, material, pragmatic and conceptual aspects of architecture, cities and art, examined in relation to their cultural contexts, from circa 1400 to the present.
 Offered spring semester.

-This studio focuses on conceptualization and implementation of architectural ideas in response to environment, landscape, site and enclosure.
-Emphasis will be placed on understandings of building as shelter, mediating between humans and their external world.
-Students will continue to develop the foundational design processes introduced in previous studios, and will be introduced to the role of rigorous precedent analysis in the generation of architectural ideas.
+Prerequisite: ARCH 112.
+This studio develops students’ abilities to conceptualize and implement architectural ideas and respond to issues of environment, landscape, site, enclosure, program, and human experience.
+Emphasis will be placed on understandings of building as shelter, mediating between diverse human needs and the external world.
+Students will build upon content from previous studios, and will be introduced to the role of rigorous precedent analysis in the generation of architectural ideas.
 Offered fall semester.
 Course fee required.